tonyho/app-framework-binder/doc/afb-daemon-vocabulary.md

 ## Plugin

-A shared library object intended to be plug to an afb-daemon instance to implement an API.
+Old name for binding, see binding.

 ## Request

-A request is an invocation by a client to a method of a plugin using a message transfered through some protocol: HTTP, WebSocket, DBUS... served by afb-daemon
+A request is an invocation by a client to a method of a binding using a message transfered through some protocol: HTTP, WebSocket, DBUS... served by afb-daemon

 ## Reply/Response